Tree pyramidal adaptive importance sampling: Related work

 \section{Related work}

-Sampling methods rely on the law of large numbers to guarantee asymptotic convergence to the exact solution.
+\todo{NA: Review to define performance and sampling efficiency and ESS.} Sampling methods rely on the law of large numbers to guarantee asymptotic convergence to the exact solution.
 The rate of convergence depends on the algorithm and the problem at hand, and often it is one of the factors that determines the selection of the sampling method to use for a specific application.